The Golden Ratio - God’s Fingerprints

 The Golden Ratio effectively ensures that things that possess it are proportionally pleasing.
 Proportional correctness is a hard thing to wing – it comes down to precise measurements that are very unlikely to just happen by accident in man-made situations.

 Think of faces – you’ve probably heard that people find other humans with symmetrical faces more attractive than those who don’t.
 This isn’t a deliberate choice; we’re simply programmed to find proportional things more attractive.
+This reflects the deeper meaning of the Golden Ratio, which is often associated with natural beauty and harmony.

 Other researchers say the reason why the ratio (and other proportional things) are attractive is because humans find them easier to interpret and scan, and we naturally lean towards these quick cognitive wins.